- Bulk Pricing:

 Ponderosa Pine - Pinus ponderosa

 Ponderosa Pine - Pinus ponderosa is an incredibly tall evergreen native to the Southwestern United States.
 Favored as a lumber tree for its heavy wood and large trunks, the ponderosa grows in stands on mesas or mountain slopes that are well-drained and dry.
-The ponderosa’s tall, straight trunks are easily recognized by the scaly, rust-colored bark that covers the tree and the distinct vanilla or butterscotch smell that this bark emits.
+The ponderosa’s tall, straight trunks are easily recognized by the scaly, rust-colored bark that covers the tree and the plain vanilla or butterscotch smell that this bark emits.
 This tree’s thin, flexible leaves are typically 4-8 inches long and are arranged in bundles of three.
 Living 500 years or more, the ponderosa propagates by dispersing purplish, winged seeds that may float up to 1,000 feet before descending to the ground.

 Ponderosa Pine is a nonflowering tree, and it is a needled evergreen.
-It likes full sun and medium watering.
+It likes full sun and average watering.
 Low maintenance and deer also tolerate drought tolerant.
 It likes proper light draining, moist soil.
 It will not perform well in the shade.

 Yellow Pines are magnificent trees and can grow.
 Yellow Pines will make a great statement on a lawn or any landscape.
 Yellow Pines will prefer moist and well-drained soil conditions but will also adapt to other types of soil conditions.
 Yellow Pine trees will also attract wildlife such as squirrels and birds.